 As part of its outreach programme, the CRTDH in association with Underwriters Laboratories (UL) arranged a one-day workshop on Reducing Discharge of Hazardous Chemicals in Dye and Textile Industries at IITGN on October 24.

-The workshop was aimed at acting as a basic information provider for the upcoming regulations especially on Zero Discharge, helping the industry stay informed and take necessary action to reduce the discharge of hazardous chemicals.
-The event was primarily for the industry partners interested in Zero Hazardous Chemical Discharge (ZHDC) , environmental and energy specialists, researchers and academics engaged in industrial pollution management, technology providers, policymakers and regulators.
+The workshop was aimed at acting as a basic information provider for the upcoming regulations, especially on Zero Discharge, thus helping the industry stay informed and enable them to take necessary action to reduce the discharge of hazardous chemicals.
+The event was primarily for the industry partners interested in Zero Discharge of Hazardous Chemicals (ZDHC) , environmental and energy specialists, researchers and academics engaged in industrial pollution management, technology providers, policymakers and regulators.

 The workshop was organised with the vision of developing support and capacity-building for the ZDHC Policy 2020.
 Several eminent industry experts from dye and textile industry spoke during the workshop, along with the UL and IITGN faculty in the programme.
 The workshop was also graced by Mr D R Parmar (deputy commissioner & joint commissioner of industries, Industries Commissionerate, Government of Gujarat).